Puresharper/NConcern/README.md

-# NConcern
+# NConcern .NET AOP Framework
-NConcern is a .NET runtime AOP (Aspect-Oriented Programming) lightweight framework that reduces tangling caused by cross-cutting concerns.
-Its role is to introduce Aspect-Oriented Programming paradigm with a minimum cost to maximize quality and productivity.

-## Description
 NConcern is a .NET runtime AOP (Aspect-Oriented Programming) lightweight framework that reduces tangling caused by cross-cutting concerns.
 Its role is to introduce Aspect-Oriented Programming paradigm with a minimum cost to maximize quality and productivity.